-Carly Fiorina's Views On Minimum Wage & Jobs For Women Probably Won't Help Her In 2016
+Carly Fiorina's Views On Jobs & Minimum Wage

 On the surface, Carly Fiorina seems like your typical fresh-from-the-mold Republican.
 Her passion for bringing the country back from what conservatives see as the brink of disaster and her stance on same-sex marriage are, of course, relatively textbook.
 But while Fiorina espouses a strong belief in cutting taxes (ideally for the wealthy, although she doesn't see it that way), it's Fiorina's record on jobs and views on minimum wage that might get her in trouble (especially with her fellow women) in 2016.